chandrumathiyazhagan/Exp02-CSharpPattern/README.md

 ## Algorithm:

- Step1:create a class
+ Step1: create a class

- Step2:Give the input values
+ Step2: Give the input values

- Step3:use nested for loop
+ Step3: use nested for loop

- Step4:Display the output
+ Step4: Display the output

- Step5:End the program
+ Step5: End the program

 ## Program: